flenniken/collections/docs/notification.md

 These are the same fields logged by 'ts/notify.ts' when the user subscribes to notifications.

-**Current state**

-The --configure option wires API Gateway with a MOCK integration that returns a success response without calling Lambda.
-The save-subscription Lambda is not connected yet.
-After the Lambda is deployed, API Gateway will invoke it instead of the mock.
+The --configure option creates POST /subscriptions with Cognito authorization.
+Run --deploy save-subscription to wire the Lambda integration.

 **Lambda**